peteroupc/Numbers/docs/PeterO.Numbers.EInteger.md

 Does an AND operation between two arbitrary-precision integer values.

-Each arbitrary-precision integer is treated as a two's-complement form (see[&#x22;Forms of numbers&#x22;](PeterO.Numbers.EDecimal.md) ) for the purposes of this operator.
+Each arbitrary-precision integer is treated as a two's-complement form see[
+         &#x22;Forms of numbers&#x22;
+      ](PeterO.Numbers.EDecimal.md)) for the purposes of this operator.

 <b>Parameters:</b>